EuropeanTestingConference/europeantestingconference/pages/2017/sections/08_blogspot.md

 <div id="blog-container" class="hidden blogs" data-resource="http://europeantestingconference.blogspot.com/feeds/posts/default?alt=json">

 	<p>We blog about testing, and the event <a target='_blank' href="http://europeantestingconference.blogspot.com">here</a>.
-Below is an excerpt of the latest blog, and a list of the additional latest entries.
+Below is an excerpt of the latest blog, and a list of the additional latest entries.</p>

 	<article class='blog-newest col-md-6' id="blog-latest">
 		<header><h3></h3></header>